coreboot/coreboot/Documentation/distributions.md

 [Star Labs](https://starlabs.systems/) offers a range of laptops designed and built specifically for Linux that are available with coreboot firmware.
-They use Tianocore as the payload and include an NVRAM option to disable the Intel Management Engine.
+They use edk2 as the payload and include an NVRAM option to disable the Intel Management Engine.

 ### System76

 [System76](https://system76.com/) manufactures Linux laptops, desktops, and servers.
-Some models are sold with [System76 Open Firmware](https://github.com/system76/firmware-open), an open source distribution of coreboot, EDK2, and System76 firmware applications.
+Some models are sold with [System76 Open Firmware](https://github.com/system76/firmware-open), an open source distribution of coreboot, edk2, and System76 firmware applications.

 ### Purism